matomo-org/developer-documentation/docs/3.x/tracking-api-clients.md

 Learn more and download the Piwik Module for Titanium at [github.com/manumaticx/ti.piwik](https://github.com/manumaticx/ti.piwik).

 ## Client libraries for Apps or Server-Side tracking

+Use the clients below for server-side analytics and app tracking with Matomo.

 ### PHP client